RGB Additive Colour Model

 TRY SOME QUICK QUESTIONS AND ANSWERS TO GET STARTED

-When wavelengths corresponding with red, green and blue are projected onto a neutral-coloured surface they produce white.
+When red (660 nm), green (525 nm) and blue (460 nm) colours of light are projected at the same intensity onto a neutral-coloured surface they produce white.

 About the diagram